browserengineering/book/book/styles.md

     return list
 ```

-I've written this to work on both HTML and layout tree, for later.
+I've written this helper to work on both HTML and layout tree, for

-We can now use a Python's list expression to grab the URL of each
+later.
+We can use `tree_to_list` with Python's list comprehension to
-linked style sheet:
+grab the URL of each linked style sheet:

 ``` {.python indent=4}
 def load(self, url):